Withernsea High School

 At Withernsea High School, we know that the single biggest gift we can give to our students and community is the gift of literacy.
 Not only does it open up the spectrum of academic study and success, but it paves the way for future successes in adult life.
 Our Literacy Strategy places reading at its core.

 We have a dedicated Literacy TA who provides in-lesson literacy support and also delivers a comprehensive programme of 1:1 and small group intervention, working on the key reading skills of decoding, fluency and comprehension.
+Our experienced and committed SEN team also provide a comprehensive programme of withdrawal based interventions, and our classroom teachers have been trained in reading strategies and ways to ensure students with reading barriers are supported to access the curriculum suite effectively and meaningfully.

 Tutor Time Reading Programme (TTRP)